We have zero tolerance to all forms of abuse. We always respond promptly when we are made aware of suspected abuse.

 - What happens after you have reported that abuse has happened (easy read) (pdf / 1 MB) is an easy read version of the guide that tells you what happens when you report abuse.

 The North Yorkshire safeguarding adults board

 The board works to protect adults who may be at risk from abuse and promotes co-operation and effective working practices between different agencies.
-See the North Yorkshire safeguarding adults board page on the North Yorkshire partnerships website for more information, including policies and procedures, services guidance, and details of training courses for service providers.
+See the North Yorkshire safeguarding adults board website for more information, including policies and procedures, services guidance, and details of training courses for service providers.